 Explosive growth of mobile device computing has changed the way companies do business and the sheer volume of data now accessed by mobile devices has never been greater.
 Pace University has the most comprehensive and current programs found anywhere in the greater New York (NY) Metropolitan area.

-For those with little to no experience in mobile device computing, we have a pathway to get in the game with the Introduction to Object Oriented Programming for Mobile Device Computing.
+For those with little to no experience in mobile device computing, we have a pathway to get in the game with the Introduction to Object Oriented Software Development for Mobile Device Computing.
 We provide and support programs for the two leading mobile platforms today: Android and iPhone (iOS) including an advanced iOS application development program.

 Learn how to build mobile apps on any platform and advance your career skills by calling us today!